andyjhayes/mono-c1-windows/README.md

 - [Monogram Creative Console (recommended) or Palette Gear](https://monogramcc.com/)
 - [Capture One](https://captureone.com/) (Version 9.3 or later required, 21 recommended)

-### Known Limitations ###

-- No assignments available or possible for slider modules (inherent incompatibility)
-- No assignments available or possible for Orbiter disc (inherent incompatibility)
-- Some assignments may not work with non-QWERTY keyboards.
-This can be worked around by re-mapping the broken shortcuts in Monogram Creator and Capture One (Edit > Keyboard Shortcuts)

 ---

 ## Setup Instructions ##